 Ezekiel 20:35-38 NET

 According to this prophecy, the Jews would not return directly to Israel, but would meet in the wilderness for divine judgement along the way.
 It's really difficult to match this up with what happened in 1948, or any time before or since.
 When and where was this gathering in the wilderness and the filtering of who would enter the land?
 It's easy to understand why the prediction was made.
 Judah had already been exiled to Babylon at this point.
-Ezekiel appears to have drawn inspiration from the Exodus story, hoping to encourage his fellow people that God would deliver them again in similar fashion.
+Ezekiel appears to have drawn inspiration from the Exodus story, hoping to encourage his fellow people by predicting that God would deliver them again in similar fashion.

 Ezekiel 36 does indeed talk about Israel returning from captivity, but again this is in the context of a return from the captivity that Ezekiel is himself a part of.
 And just to rule out any modern day fulfilment, verse 8 tells us, "But you, mountains of Israel, will grow your branches, and bear your fruit for my people Israel; for they will arrive soon.".
 Of course, "soon" is open to some interpretation, but I think 2500 years may be stretching the credulity a little too far.